davisonio/darkage/README.md

   Cobblestone with Plaster: Cobbles where has been applied a

      layer of white plaster.
-     When digged it lost the plaster layer!
+     When dug it lost the plaster layer!
      CRAFT -> 2
      [Cobblestone] [Chalk Powder]
      [Cobblestone] [Chalk Powder]